TheLazyTomcat/SII_Decrypt/readme.txt

   .\Headers

-    Header files for DLL part of the library.
+    Header files for DLL part of the project.

   .\Source

-    Source code of library's core.
+    Source code of project's core.
 Also contains other units used throughout the whole project.

   .\Library

-    DLL part of the library.
+    Library (DLL) part of the project.

   .\Program

-    Console program part of the library.
+    Console program part of the project.

   .\Tester

-    Small utility used to test DLL part of the library.
+    Small utility used to test library part of the project.

+  .\TesterDirect

+    Utility used to directly test implementation of library part.

   .\Scripts